nospig/WeatherStation/README.md

 * AsyncMqttClient
 * NTPClient

-Big thanks to all library developers who make developing projects such as this quite simple.
+Big thanks to all library developers who make developing projects such as this simple.

 ## Hardware